I almost quit gardening this summer!

 It was NOT a good year to garden.
 In fact, it was so bad that I almost decided to quit gardening.

-Why I choose to garden in the first place
+Why I Choose to Grow a Garden in the First Place

 Many summers, I canned, froze, and dehydrated mountains of produce for the winter.
 But this year, all my hard work was yielding nothing but bugs.
 So what’s a girl to do?